cetic/fadi/USERGUIDE.md

 To achieve this you need to:

-* Head to the pgadmin interface, if you are using **minikube**, you can use the following command :
+* Head to the adminer interface, if you are using **minikube**, you can use the following command :
 ```
 minikube service -n fadi fadi-adminer
 ```